 What is auto enrollment?

-If an election is not made within the initial 35-day window, auto enrollment will be at 5 percent to be deducted from subsequent paychecks.
+If an election is not made within the initial 35-day window, eligible employees will be enrolled in a pre-tax deferral of 5 percent to be deducted from subsequent paychecks.
 The 5 percent auto enrollment rate may be changed at any time.
 The university’s plan allows for a request to return, adjusted for gains and losses, up to 90 days after auto enrollment by contacting Fidelity.

 Additional plan information beyond the highlights shown below may be found in the official plan summary.
 Under all circumstances, the plan summary will take precedence over information contained on this website.